fritzy/Dulcimer/README.md

 __default__

 `default` may be a value or a function.
 Default is only brought into play when a field is `required` but not assigned.
-In function form, `default` behaves similiarly to `derive`, except that it only executes once.
+In function form, `default` behaves similarly to `derive`, except that it only executes once.

 ```js
 new dulcimer.Model({